PrinciPAl investigAtor

 Tata Institute of Fundamental Research, Ph.D.
 (Chemistry), 2004

-Sriji joined the lab as a CSRI – DST post doctoral fellow in 2021.
+Sriji joined the lab as a CSRI-DST post-doctoral fellow in 2021.
 She completed PhD in Physiology from the Department of Physiology, AIIMS, New Delhi.
 During the PhD period, she worked on the role of thalamus in sleep wakefulness and gained expertise in electro physiological characterization of sleep in rodents.
-Currently she works on the behavioral, structural and molecular underpinnings of memory and learning in aging and rodent models of Alzhiemers disease.
+Currently she works on the behavioural, structural and molecular underpinnings of memory and learning in aging and rodent models of Alzheimer’s disease.

 Aritra Dutta